|Nutrition Facts (per serving)|

-Cut chicken into bite-sized pieces and marinate for 15 to 30 minutes, depending on desired flavor.
+Add chicken to mixture and marinate for 15 to 30 minutes.
 Turn occasionally to marinate chicken evenly.

 In a separate bowl, add potato starch.
-When the chicken is done marinating, add it to potato starch and coat evenly.
+When chicken is done marinating, add to potato starch and coat evenly.

 Line baking sheet with foil and cover with cooking oil spray to prevent sticking.
 Lay chicken on foil, spread apart.